PMET-public/module-data-install/README.md

 [**dynamic_blocks.csv**](#dynamic-blocks) - Creates Dynamic Blocks.
 Includes Page Builder compatibility

+[**widgets.csv**](#widgets) - It is recommended to create widgets in a Magneto store and then extract them via DB query.
+The data is too complex to create manually.
+A single layout update per widget is supported at this time.

 [**pages.csv**](#pages) - Creates and updates pages.
 Includes Page Builder compatibility

 [**templates.csv**](#templates) - Create Page Builder templates from existing Page Builder content